EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

-To address the research gap, \systemName was designed as a tool to aid researchers explore evaluation metrics for developing UX plans of Human-AI research.
+To address the research gap, \systemName was designed as a tool to aid researchers in exploring evaluation metrics for developing UX plans for Human-AI research.
 The system was developed through an iterative process, informed by both the literature review \cite{zheng2022ux, inan2021method, vermeeren2010user, rivero2017systematic, darin2019instrument} and input from a focus group.
-Leveraging the authors' expertise in HCI research and practices, we began with an initial process of developing UX evaluation plan, e.g., proposing of a research topic, identifying relevant UX metrics for evaluation, and then framing the expected research contribution.
-The design was refined over two months through multiple weekly feedback sessions with an HCI research group, consisting of nine graduate students and faculty members from the HCI, Informatics, and Computer Science departments (n=9).
+Leveraging the authors' expertise in HCI research and practices, we began with an initial process of developing a UX evaluation plan, e.g., proposing a research topic, identifying relevant UX metrics for evaluation, and framing the expected research contribution.
+The design was refined over two months through multiple weekly feedback sessions with an HCI research group composed of, consisting of nine graduate students and faculty members from the HCI, Informatics, and Computer Science departments (n=9).
 All of the participants have worked on at least one HCI project where they designed or developed systems.
 Their applications covered diverse contexts: vision-based question-answering, ideation and writing, accessibility, immersive technologies, and intelligent assistants.
-Based on the UX evaluation challenges reported from prior literature \cite{ledo2018evaluation, hillman2023understanding}, and after piloting the initial pipeline with this group, we established three design goals (DG), then we iteratively searched for prior literature and consulted for feedback through this weekly focus group meetings. \begin{itemize} \item \textbf{DG1:} Recommend UX metrics relevant for a project; \item \textbf{DG2:} Explain how the metrics are used in existing literature; and \item \textbf{DG3:} Inform researchers with potential risks associated with their design and evaluation plans. \end{itemize}
+Based on the UX evaluation challenges reported in prior literature \cite{ledo2018evaluation, hillman2023understanding}, and after piloting the initial pipeline with this group, we established three design goals (DG).
+We then iteratively searched for additional literature and sought feedback through weekly focus group meetings. \begin{itemize} \item \textbf{DG1:} Recommend UX metrics relevant to a project; \item \textbf{DG2:} Explain how the metrics are used in existing literature; \item \textbf{DG3:} Inform researchers about potential risks associated with their design and evaluation plans. \end{itemize}